Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

-Though we attempt to divide the workflow into stages and tasks according to their chronological order, the procedure of data storytelling is not always linear.
-Most of the time, the interviewees may experience conducting several tasks back and forth to polish their data stories.
-For example, it is quite common that in the styling task, the authors can go back to prepare story pieces according to a more unified style.
-Another example is that the authors may share the story with their teams several times.
-They can review the story outline before execution to improve the story iteratively in an agile manner.
-For example, P2 mentioned that he often communicated with team members to review his stories in different stages, including planning and execution: \begin{displayquote} \textit{``The first thing is to really decide what you want to focus on, right?...
+\re{Though we attempt to divide the workflow into stages and tasks according to their chronological order, the procedure of data storytelling is not always linear.
+Most of the time, the interviewees might experience conducting several tasks back and forth to polish their data stories.
+For example, it is quite common that in the styling task, the authors could go back to prepare story pieces according to a more unified style.
+Another example is that P2 often communicated with team members to review his stories in different stages and improved stories:} \begin{displayquote} \re{\textit{``The first thing is to really decide what you want to focus on, right?...
 Or which data you want to focus on showing...
 I actually use paper to take some notes or some ideas.
-And then I prefer to discuss with someone else.''}
+And then I prefer to discuss with someone else.''}}

-\textit{``and trying to make [findings] visual...
+\re{\textit{``and trying to make [findings] visual...
 But then you still need to see if they work into the framework that you want to explain.
 Sometimes, maybe there is some step missing or sometimes some of the visuals are not clear enough.
-So I also tried to discuss with someone and got some feedback.'' } \end{displayquote} Reviewing and improving data stories was also considered an opportunity to gain new ideas or identify potential problems in their data analysis by some participants.
-For example, P13 mentioned: \begin{displayquote} \textit{``When I am reviewing [the data story], I can have some new insights.
-Then I need to verify these ideas with some new experiments.''} \end{displayquote} With these steps, his understanding of the problem could be enhanced.
+So I also tried to discuss with someone and got some feedback.'' }} \end{displayquote}

-We also notice that some participants, under certain scenarios, may not conduct some tasks, as shown in Fig.~\ref{fig:task-role}(b).
-They may skip some steps according to the nature of their stories, such as the target audience's backgrounds and whether the story is communicated in a formal occasion.
+\re{\rem{Some participants}, under certain scenarios, might not conduct some tasks, as shown in Fig.~\ref{fig:task-role}(a).
+They skip some steps according to the nature of their stories, such as the target audience and the occasion of communication.
 For example, P5 mentioned that she might not integrate story pieces into slides or reports when discussing findings with her supervisor.
 She instead showed several charts and presented the messages directly.
-The reason was that they discussed a familiar project in an informal meeting.
+The reason was that they discussed a familiar project in an informal meeting.}